rynxr/BFWindow/README.md

 Instead of messing the server environment, I resolve the tool dependency by manually installing them locally.
 If you have admin of your Linux, you can just use the `yum` utils to update the libevent/ncurses/texinfo/cmake.
 For other tools like ocaml, CIL, SimpleScalar and GCC-ARM, they have to be built from the scratch for there are patches of BFW implemantion as mentioned in the paper.

-Due to the Github project space limitation, I have to backup all the patched code tarballs to Google Drive.
-Please contact me if you are intrested.

 ## Environment

 + OS     : Redhat 6.5.1 32-bit